Otto von Guericke

-Von Guericke was a very pious man in the Dionysian tradition and attributed the vacuum of space to the creations and designs of an infinite divinity.
-Von Guericke described this duality "as something that 'contains all things' and is 'more precious than gold, without beginning and end, more joyous than the perception of bountiful light' and 'comparable to the heavens'."

 Biography

 Early life and education

 Otto von Guericke was born to a patrician family of Magdeburg.
 He was privately tutored until the age of fifteen.
 In 1617 he began studying law and philosophy at the Leipzig University.
 However, in 1620 his studies were disrupted by his father's death.
 He briefly returned home before continuing his studies at the Academia Julia in Helmstedt and the universities of Jena and Leiden.
 It was at Leiden that he first attended courses on mathematics, physics and military engineering.
 He concluded his academic education with a nine-month Grand Tour to France and England.

 Family

 Upon his return to Magdeburg in 1626 he married Margarethe Alemann, with whom he had three children (Anna Catherine, Hans Otto, and Jacob Christopher) before her untimely death in 1645.
 Anna Catherine and Jacob Christopher both died in infancy and in 1652 von Guericke married Dorothea Lentke.